teamhanko/hanko/backend/docs/Config.md

 server:
   ## public ##
   #
-  # Configuration for the public API
+  # Configuration for the public API.
   #
   public:
     ## address ##